locationtech/geowave/python/src/main/python/README.md

 - Install requirements: `pip install -r requirements.txt`

 ## Usage
 In order to use `pygw`, you must have an instance of GeoWave Py4J Java Gateway Server running.
-The gateway can be started by using the GeoWave command `geowave python rungateway`.
+The gateway can be started by using the GeoWave command `geowave util python rungateway`.

 You can then import `pygw` classes into your Python environment.